 Advanced Settings on Remote Devices Paired to Your Room

 You will need to adjust the camera settings on each individual device that is in the room.

-  To access these settings: Click on the 3-line settings icon in the upper left corner of each Subject’s feed.
-This will allow you access to adjust various camera settings for that Subject's device, such as Frame Rate, Resolution, and Focus.
+To access these settings: Open the Adjustments tab.
+Select the Subject device you want to adjust from the dropdown.
+Then, you will be able to adjust various camera settings for that Subject's device, such as Frame Rate, Resolution, and Focus.
 If any of the options are not supported by that device, you will receive a notification stating so.

 Recording Multiple Devices Simultaneously